For health professionals: Flu (influenza)

 - household contacts of infants less than 6 months old

-- members of a household expecting a newborn during flu season
+- members of a household expecting a newborn during influenza season

-- those providing regular child care to children 59 months of age and younger
+- those providing regular child care to children younger than 60 months of age

 - those providing services in closed or relatively closed settings to those at high risk, such as a ship's crew

 These immunization programs should also include other people, specifically those who:

 - are directly involved in culling operations with poultry infected with avian influenza

 Trivalent and quadrivalent influenza vaccines are authorized for use and marketed in Canada.
 Not all vaccine products are available in all jurisdictions and availability of some products may be limited.
 Therefore, individual provinces and territories must be consulted regarding the products available in individual jurisdictions.

 Health care providers should offer influenza vaccine when it becomes available in the fall.
 Decisions regarding the precise timing of vaccination programs in a given geographic area would take into consideration:

 It is preferable to administer vaccines before the onset of flu season.
 However, vaccination may still be offered until the end of the season.